thindil/vim-ada/README.md

     b) Download from https://www.laeran.pl/download/Ada.docset.zip.
     c) Build it alone: look at https://github.com/thindil/ada-docset for instructions and code needed to build Ada docset.
+* Optional, but highly recommended: ROBODoc from https://rfsber.home.xs4all.nl/Robo/ for generating code documentation.
+For generating documentation from Ada code, you may need file *robodocada.rc* from https://github.com/thindil/roboada

 Additionally, you can put included `.vimrc` file as a configuration file (or source it from your configuration file).